-- Vodka – Tonics can be made by infusing vodka with various herbs or plants.
-A hot pepper tonic can help recover from colds and congestion.
-Even if you’re a teetotaler, it’s a good idea to keep a few different types of alcohol around as detailed here.
+- Vodka – Infuse vodka with various herbs or plants to make tonics.
+A hot pepper tonic aids recovery from colds and congestion.
+Even if you’re a teetotaler, it’s a good idea to keep a few different types of alcohol.

-- Vitamin E ointment – This inexpensive ointment can help heal skin rashes very quickly.
+- Vitamin E ointment – This inexpensive ointment works remarkably fast to heal skin rashes.
 (Tip – this is the best diaper cream I have come across.)